Graph the solution set of each system of inequalities. x + y ≥ 0 2x - y ≥ 3

 Graphing linear inequalities involves plotting the boundary line of the corresponding equation and then shading the region that satisfies the inequality.
 The boundary line is solid if the inequality includes equality (≥ or ≤) and dashed if it does not (> or <).
 This visual representation helps identify all solutions that satisfy the inequality.

 A system of inequalities consists of two or more inequalities considered simultaneously.
-The solution set is the intersection of the individual solution regions, representing all points that satisfy every inequality in the system.
-Understanding how to find and graph this intersection is key to solving such problems.
+The solution set is the intersection of the regions that satisfy each inequality individually.
+Graphing the system helps find the common area where all inequalities hold true.

-To decide which side of the boundary line to shade, substitute a test point (often the origin) into the inequality.
-If the inequality holds true, shade the side containing that point; otherwise, shade the opposite side.
-This method ensures accurate identification of the solution region for each inequality.
+To decide which side of the boundary line to shade, select a test point not on the line (often the origin) and substitute it into the inequality.
+If the inequality holds true, shade the side containing the test point; otherwise, shade the opposite side.
+This method ensures accurate graphing of the solution set.